panggd/docker-hive/README.md

 This folder consists of a Hive application that will process the CSV dataset to return the total attendance group by medical institutions.

 ## init-hive shell script
-This is a script that will git clone the Hive docker GitHub project, deploy a docker container of a Hadoop cluster server and Hive.
+This is a script that will git clone the Hive docker GitHub project, deploy a docker container of Hive.

 ## Prerequsites